Philemon and Slavery

 In examining the successive thoughts that Paul offers in verses 1-15 and 18-25, one is apt to miss the primary point that the apostle was making.
 Stripping away the side points that he musters along the way in building his appeal allows the central purpose of the letter to come into view as a result of Paul’s triple repetition of “receive him” in verses 12, 15, and 17.
 He folds the culminating objective in between the latter two verses.
 The climax is seen in his explicit allusion to the nature of the reception: to get Philemon to receive Onesimus back “no longer as a slave” (vs. 16).

 Here is the real message of Philemon—and the Christian stance on slavery: God would have slaves not to be treated as slaves!
 This divine intention effectively eradicates the forms of slavery that are deemed objectionable.
 To treat a slave as an equal (“more than a slave”—vs. 16), and to treat him the way one wishes to be treated himself (Matthew 7:12), strips the institution of slavery of its objectionable traits.
-Who would not want to be the “slave” of a person who treats you as a dear, beloved brother?
+If already enslaved, who would not want to be the “slave” of a person who treats you as a dear, beloved brother?
 Paul’s directives to masters elsewhere in the New Testament focus on this same necessity of being just, fair, impartial, and non-threatening (Ephesians 6:9; Colossians 4:1).
 Recognizing that slavery would continue in the Roman Empire until Christian principles were able to gradually permeate and infiltrate its institutions, Paul gave sensible advice to Corinthian Christians:

 Let each one remain in the same calling in which he was called.
 Were you called while a slave?
 Do not be concerned about it; but if you can be made free, rather use it.
 For he who is called in the Lord while a slave is the Lord’s freedman.
 Likewise he who is called while free is Christ’s slave (1 Corinthians 7:20-22, emp. added).